PhoenicisOrg/scripts/README.md

         └── application.json
     ```

+    Typically, `script-name` will be something like "Steam", "Online" or "v1.2".

     Even if the application name contains ®, ™ or the like, you should not use it in the folder name.

 3. Fill the files: